 Last but not least, the soDrop Pro headphones from Ghostek turned out to be a very pleasant surprise.
 Ghostek is far from being a household name when it comes to consumer electronics or even audio products, but the small company behind these headphones must’ve been doing some solid research when designing the soDrop Pro model.
 Admittedly, we were able to find better-sounding headphones in the same price segment, but it is the overall value you get for your money that is the selling point here.

 With the wireless connectivity option, Ghostek soDrop Pro is already challenging many other models even in the higher price ranges that only offer the traditional wired connection.
-However, it gets even better, as you also get fully featured active noise cancelling and the ability to connect a second pair of headphones through the output jack to enjoy your favorite music with a friend or loved one.
+However, it gets even better, as you also get fully-featured active noise canceling and the ability to connect a second pair of headphones through the output jack to enjoy your favorite music with a friend or loved one.
 With so many features, you’d expect the sound quality to have been compromised to somehow justify the low price tag, but the high-definition audio drivers actually deliver a pretty great sound.
 Unless you’re very picky about your headphones, you’ll likely be satisfied with how the soDrop Pro model sounds.

 Finally, Ghostek soDrop Pro caused no discomfort at all when tested with glasses on.
 The round headband doesn’t create pressure in your ear region, and the headphones barely come into contact with the glasses frame at all.
 This means that you can put them on for an extended listening session and not worry about a growing unpleasant sensation in your ears even after hours of use.